Ischyropsalis

-Ischyropsalis is a genus of harvestmen in the family Ischyropsalididae, found in Europe.
-There are more than 20 described species in Ischyropsalis.
+Ischyropsalis is a genus of harvestmen in the monotypic family Ischyropsalididae, with 24 described species.
+They are found in Europe.

 Description

-Species in this genus range in body length from about four to 8.5 mm.
+The genus Ischyropsalis was described by C.L.
+Koch, 1839, with the type species Ischyropsalis kollari C.L.
+Koch, 1839.
+Species in this genus range in body length from about 4 to 8.5 mm.
 They have moderately long legs.
 The greatly enlarged chelicerae can be almost twice as long as the body.
 While they share this feature with the Nipponopsalididae, this is a case of convergent evolution.
 The elongated pedipalps are rather slender.
 Some species occur in caves.

 Distribution

 Members of this genus are restricted to Europe, with many species found in the mountains (Pyrenees, Alps, Carpathian Mountains, and Dinaric Mountains).
-They reach into the Netherlands, northwestern Germany and Poland in the north and to Calabria in the south.
+They reach into the Netherlands, northwestern Germany and Poland in the north and to Southern Italy (i.e. Calabria) in the south.
 A find from Sardinia is considered doubtful.